UniversalDependencies/UD_Czech-CLTT/README.txt

 Changelog

+  * 2017-03-01 UD v2 conversion by Martin Popel.
-  * No changes since UD release 1.3.
+  * No changes since UD release 1.3 to 1.4.

 === Machine-readable metadata =================================================